 Some larger communities have volunteer drivers available to take seniors to scheduled appointments.
 Contact your local Area Agency on Aging to get more information.

 Medical appointments – Again Medicaid recipients will likely be eligible for Medicaid to pay for travel to doctors’ appointments but they will need to be scheduled in advance and will require specialized vehicles.
 These services are usually scheduled through your local Medicaid office or your city’s department of public transportation.

 Cities with public transportation for non-disabled people are required to offer comparable transportation for people with disabilities.
-For more information on ADA complementary Paratransit click here.
+Learn more about ADA complementary Paratransit.

 There are many companies that provide private pay wheelchair transportation, and they can be easily located in most cities.
 Charges can vary dramatically and are affected by a number of factors including time of day, area of transport, and the amount of assistance needed.

 The Air Carriers Access Act (ACAA) requires airlines to provide needed assistance to travelers with disabilities, including assistance with boarding, seating, changing planes, and stowing equipment.
 To find detailed information click here.